If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 Holberg

-If you have come from Cape Scott, and especially after a significant hiking expedition, you might be craving some hot food.
+If you have come from Cape Scott, especially after a significant hiking expedition, you might be craving hot food.
 The Scarlet Ibis Pub in Holberg will do the trick.
-They also have huts to rent if you just feel too knackered to make the trek to Port Hardy.
+They also have huts to rent if you feel too knackered to make the trek to Port Hardy.

 The Holberg Store offers a variety of goods and services, including beer & wine, gas by the can, snack and beverage essentials, and even some souvenirs.
 There are also four rooms to rent if you want a place to crash.
 It’s a neat little store to browse, and the owner is lovely, so make sure to put it on the list of places to stop.